oshadmon/service-anylog/README.md

 of AnyLog nodes.

 * [Deployments Package](https://github.com/AnyLog-co/deployments) - Tool to deploy AnyLog with either _Docker_ or _Kubernetes_
-  * [anylog-generic](anylog-generic/) - docker-compose file(s) to deploy an AnyLog instance.
-Users should update values
-  in [anylog_configs.env](anylog-generic/anylog_configs.env), as well as [.env](anylog-generic/.env), if deploying multiple nodes on the same physical machine.

-* Sample [Dockerfile](sample-docker/Dockerfile) - Dockerfile that uses AnyLog as a base image, and start an empty node

 # General Configuration of Network